sanj0/salty-engine/SGS.md

 In this segment, you can define variables.
 The ```vars``` segment is usually the first one in a sgs script, but it can be everywhere in the script.

 ###3.1 The surrounding
-To tell sgs where the single segments start and end, you have to sorround them in a specific way.
+To tell sgs where the single segments start and end, you have to surround them in a specific way.
 The ```vars``` segment looks like this:

 ```
 -vars